-A strong internal communication strategy will have immediate impact on your employees.
+A strong internal communication strategy will have an immediate impact on your employees.
 You’ll find they work with greater motivation, taking ownership of projects and coming forward with ideas and suggestions.
-Staff turnover will be reduced and new hires will onboard more smoothly.
+Staff turnover will be reduced, and new hires will onboard more smoothly.
 Moreover, you’ll find the workplace is infused with a new sense of purpose and enthusiasm.
 This is vital for employee satisfaction.
-In fact, a global survey of LinkedIn members revealed that 73% of millennials are looking for a career where they feel their jobs have purpose and meaning.
+A global survey of LinkedIn members revealed that 73% of millennials are looking for a career where they feel their jobs have purpose and meaning.

-When you address the issue of how to improve internal communication in the workplace, you’ll find the benefits stretch well beyond employee happiness.
-A survey by Tower Watson showed that businesses with effective employee communication practices deliver 47% higher returns to their shareholders in comparison to organisations with poor internal communications.
+When you address the issue of improving internal communications in the workplace, you’ll find the benefits stretch well beyond employee happiness.
+A survey by Tower Watson showed that businesses with effective internal communication practices deliver 47% higher returns to their shareholders in comparison to organisations with poor internal communications.
 Engaged employees work with greater productivity, which in turn gives a boost to your profit margins.
 Customers are retained, healthcare costs decrease and even your brand image is improved.
 It’s an all-round win.

-In this blog, we identify 10 easy-to-implement ways to to improve internal communication.
+In this blog, we identify 12 easy-to-implement ways to improve internal communication.
 Build these elements into your internal communications plan, and you’ll soon be enjoying the many diverse benefits to your business.

 #1 Reach every employee

-This is easier said than done.
+This is easier said than done, especially when you have a remote workforce to contend with.
 Yes, it’s simple enough to send a company-wide email to everyone in your workforce.
 However, ensuring that email is opened, read and understood is a different matter altogether.

 Ultimately, what makes an employee inaccessible is not down to their location or role.
 It’s all about the internal communications channels they have access to.
 If they are not connected to a shared two-way channel, you’ll find it almost impossible to engage with them.
-An employee engagement app solves these issues.
-By allowing employees to connect to your internal communication platform using their own devices, you’ll be opening up the access channels and information can start to flow smoothly in both directions.
+An internal communications app solves these issues.
+By allowing employees to connect to your internal communication software using their own devices, you’ll be opening up the access channels and information can start to flow smoothly in both directions.

 - It’s essential to reach every single employee